SukramJ/custom_homematic/README.md

 mqtt_prefix:
   required: false
   description:
-    Required if CCU-Jack uses and MQTT-Bridge
+    Required, if CCU-Jack uses and MQTT-Bridge
   type: string
   default: ''
 un_ignore: (Only visible when reconfiguring the integration)